-- 1 - The water heater will be: Installed indoors close to the center of the plumbing system. - In a suitable drain pan piped to an adequate floor drain or external to the building (Figure 6 on page 8). - In an area that will not freeze - In an area that is suitable for installing the water heater vertically - The location has adequate space (clearances) for periodic servicing. - The floor can support the weight of a full water heater. - Your area is not prone to earthquakes.
-If it is, use special straps as required by local building codes.
+The water heater will be:

+• Installed indoors close to the center of the plumbing system.

+- In a suitable drain pan piped to an adequate floor drain or external to the building (Figure 6 on page 10). - In an area that will not freeze - In an area that is suitable for installing the water heater vertically - The location has adequate space (clearances) for periodic servicing. - The selected wall or cabinet must be capable of supporting at least two times the weight of the water heater when filled with water (see weight table on page 4). - The water heater must be installed in a vertical position with water inlet and outlet connections facing upwards and easily connections facing upwards and easily accesible.